“Promote your own cause”

 So good luck with the adventure of Medicine.
 It’s fun.
 It’s scary and crazy and maddening and occasionally a little bit insane.

 But it’s a privilege and its great.
 So enjoy.

 Dr Sarah Dalton, Paediatrician, Emergency Physician, Sydney NSW

-“So-called ‘female atributes’ … are actually powerful, effective and strong.
+“So-called ‘female attributes’ … are actually powerful, effective and strong.
 All necessary to be a master clinician.
 Or a “mistress clinician” as I prefer”

 Interpersonal skills and situational awareness are not “wussy”.

 Nor are the so-called “female” abilities to multitask, to juggle competing demands, the drive to build consensus, the instinct to protect the vulnerable, or the ability to delay personal satisfaction for the wellbeing of others.
 These skills are actually powerful, effective and strong.
 All necessary to be a master clinician.
 Or a “mistress clinician” as I prefer.
 Girlpower.

 A/Prof Amanda Walker, Senior Clinical Advisor at the Australian Commission on Safety & Quality in Health Care, Sydney NSW